-When it comes to choosing a mobile phone for your child, it can be difficult to make a decision as there’s so much choice available.
-The market has changed a great deal over the past ten years, and some handsets that were originally recommended for children to do the basics like calls and texts are now from a bygone era, which could cause frustration and embarrassment.
+When it comes to choosing a mobile phone for your kids as they get ready to go back to school, it can be quite a difficult decision to make as there’s so much choice available.
+Not to mention, the market has changed a great deal over the past ten years with the modern child’s taste and expectations rapidly developing.
+Some handsets that were originally recommended for kids to do the basics, like calls and texts, are now from a bygone era, which could cause frustration and embarrassment.

 Kids communicate with their friends on social networks, and many will have had access to the web in one form or another, either through a household desktop computer or a tablet.
 Nowadays, a phone is more personal.
 It's taken with them wherever they go, and children have some inherent responsibility in terms of keeping it charged, switched on when it needs to be and switched off (or on silent) when appropriate.

 As many experts and the parents here at Compare and Recycle agree, your child might not need a phone until they start being more independent, travelling to school by themselves, visiting friends or staying at after school clubs, and this would usually be around secondary school.

 With all the choice in the world available, it can be a bit of a minefield.
 So, narrowing down your options is a good place to start.
 This will depend on your child’s age too:

 Will your child be using the phone for socialising, or only for necessity?